tensorly/quantum/doc/source/about.rst

 About Us
 ========

-TensorLy-Torch is an open-source effort, led primarily at NVIDIA Research, by:
+TensorLy-Quantum is an open-source effort, led primarily at NVIDIA Research, by:

 * `Taylor Lee Patti <https://www.linkedin.com/in/taylor-patti/>`_
 * `Jean Kossaifi <http://jeankossaifi.com/>`_